someodd/burrow/docker/README.md

   * Periodically check a remote repo and build from that (ex: push to GitHub, wait, see gopherhole update)

-* git server you can push to, which will trigger a rebuild+restart of your gopherhole
+* git server you can push to, which will trigger a rebuild+restart of your gopherhole (including reloading Burrow in case the project's `toml` config changes)

 This Docker config is set up so you run commands from the project root.